Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 But if you have more than your internal team in mind, there are other ways of sharing.
 In Luzmo, you can embed dashboards into websites, portals or SaaS applications.
 This facilitates easy sharing with customers.
 For more info on embedding dashboards, this is a good read.

-But of course, you don’t want to remind anyone to check your dashboard masterpiece all the time.
-In Luzmo, set up automated email reports that go out to key stakeholders at your desired intervals.
+Of course, you don’t want to remind everyone to check your dashboard masterpiece all the time.
+In Luzmo, set up automated email reports to key stakeholders at your desired intervals.

 And just like that, you created a BI reporting machine that helps key stakeholders make better business decisions.

-BI reporting is not a buzzword - it’s a case of empowering non-tech-savvy users to make more data-driven decisions.
-You no longer need large teams of data scientists, analysts and data management experts to create a simple but powerful BI dashboard.
+BI reporting is not a buzzword - it empowers non-tech-savvy users to make more data-driven decisions.
+You no longer need large teams of data scientists, analysts, and data management experts to create a simple but powerful BI dashboard.

 Create your first BI report in Luzmo today - completely free.